charmed-kubernetes/bundle/README.md

   - Three node Kubernetes cluster with one master and two worker nodes.
   - TLS used for communication between nodes for security.
   - Flannel networking plugin
+  - A load balancer for HA kubernetes-master (Experimental)
+- EasyRSA
+  - Performs the role of a certificate authority serving self signed certificates to the requesting units of the cluster.
 - Etcd (distributed key value store)
   - Three node cluster for reliability.
 - Elastic stack